Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - **Drug therapy** Control of psychological disorders through the use of drugs.
-- **Antipsychotic drugs** Drugs that temporarily reduce psychotic symptoms such as agitation, hallucinations, and delusions.
+- **Antipsychotic drugs** Drugs that temporarily reduce psychotic symptoms such as agitation, hallucinations, and delusions.

 ![alt text](images/drug.PNG)